 Villa Lewaro, built by Madam C.J.
 Walker in 1918, is a thirty-four-room, 20,000-square-foot mansion located at Fargo Lane and North Broadway in Irvington, New York.
-The estate is situated near the resident of the Franklin D. Roosevelt family on the Hudson River.
+The estate is situated near the residence of the Franklin D. Roosevelt family on the Hudson River.
 Walker, a self-made African American millionaire, hired Vertner Tandy, the first African-American architect in New York, to build the mansion.

 Constructed at a cost of $250,000, Villa Lewaro was furnished lavishly.
 It included a Louis XV-style music room that contained an Estey pipe organ with speaker ducts, a walnut center table designed and manufactured by the Grand Rapids Berkey and Gay Furniture Co., a bust of Booker T. Washington, an English China tea set, and a glided harp, among other rare items.
 The white neighbors, upon discovering the estate belonged to Walker, were shocked, saying it was impossible for black people to own a property so lavish.